 Use the Utah Hunt Planner to find unit maps, boundaries and information for your hunts this year.
-Some hunt unit boundaries and names have changed, including boundaries for bighorn sheep, bison, deer and elk units.
-The information in the Hunt Planner will be updated in June for the 2020 big game season.
-To learn more, visit wildlife.utah.gov/huntplanner or see the article on page 36.
+The information in the Hunt Planner will be updated in June for the 2021 big game season.
+To learn more, visit wildlife.utah.gov/huntplanner or see the information box on page 13.